Crash of a Douglas C-47B-10-DK in Caucasus: 23 killed

 Circumstances:

-The crew left Baku-Bina Airport at 1245LT on a flight to Tbilisi.
-Fifteen minutes later, while cruising at an altitude of 900 meters in clouds, the aircraft hit the slope of a mountain located near the city of Shemakha, just above the Dzheirankechmaz River.
-The passenger and the copilot were injured while all other crew members were killed.
-The pilot died from his injuries a day later.
+The airplane departed Baku-Bina Airport at 1245LT on a special flight to Tbilisi.
+On board were five crew members and a technician from the Air Force.
+About 15 minutes into the flight, while cruising at an altitude of 800 metres in clouds, the airplane hit the slope of a mountain (900 metres high) located near the city of Shamakhi, just above the Dzheirankechmaz River.
+The passenger and the copilot were injured while four other crew members were killed.
+The copilot died the following day from injuries sustained.

 Crash of a Polikarpov P-5 in Tbilisi